swa72/home-assistant/README.md

 * [a Buderus Logamax Plus GB192i heating controlled with EMS-ESP](README-heating.md)
 * [a Cyble pulse sensor that reads my gas meter](esphome/README-gas.md)
 * a Mitsubishi Heavy Industries (MHI) air conditioner SRK25ZS-W controlled with ESP8266 (https://github.com/ginkage/MHI-AC-Ctrl-ESPHome)
+  * Note to myself: compile the yaml file first, then connect the device to the USB port of the X1
 * Regular backup to ~a samba share~ Google Drive (described below)
 * Regular updates to git (described below)
 * I run a bunch of add-ons, described in the following sections.